Release of Information

 What do I have to do if I have to miss an appointment?

-A weekly client is allowed three EXCUSED absences every ninety days and biweekly clients are only allowed to miss ONE appointment in a 90 day period of time.
+A weekly client is allowed three EXCUSED absences every ninety days and biweekly clients are only allowed to miss ONE appointment in a 90 day period of time prior to your chart being reviewed for possible administrative discharge.
 Such is the price of consistency and this practice choosing not to double book clients or schedule clients on a week-to-week basis.
 Please keep in mind that if you "no-show" for two appointments in a row or violate our attendance policy, we reserve the right to cancel all recurring future appointments which may lead to eventual termination.

 What does insurance not cover?